 What I Do

 For couples who are thinking about breaking up but haven’t yet made the decision and want to talk it through with therapist, or who want to give it one last go.
+For couples who lost the meaning in relationship and want to work on it.

 Couples, like individuals, go through growth stages.
 Moving in together, marriage, kids, ’empty nest’, ageing etc., are moments when relationships change, new roles emerges, and some things need to be let go of.